MicrosoftDocs/power-automate-docs/articles/minit/root-cause-analysis.md

 >
 > When you find the correct part of dataset that you need to explore further, you can convert the rules that lead up to that node into a set of filters.
 >
-> If you do this, the original analysis becomes view only, as the data underlying has changed (filters applied).
+> If you do this, the original analysis becomes view only, as the underlying data has changed (filters applied).

 ### Use categorical main metric

-If you want to explore why some cases have gone one way or another, it;s easy to analyze this with RCA using a custom metric returning string values.
+If you want to explore why some cases have gone one way or another, it's easy to analyze this with RCA using a custom metric returning string values.

 For example, if you want to analyze why some cases end in some activities and others in different ones, you can use the formula `LAST(CaseEvents, Activity)` as your custom metric.